 - Crop rotation is still the best practice.
 Replace your strawberry plants after three years.

-- It will create a green color on the underside of the fruit is there is an oversupply of nitrogen so be careful with it.
+- The plant will create a green color on the underside of the fruit is there is too much nitrogen in the soil.
+Fertilize less.

 As mentioned earlier in this post, you can achieve a year-round yield of strawberries by picking the right plant type.
 Proving the right conditions for your strawberry plants forces them into bearing fruits for longer periods.